Geo-AID Logo

 Comparison

-The operator = (and its negation, !=) is allowed between Scalars of the same unit and Points.
+The operator = (and its negation, !=) is allowed between Numbers of the same unit and Points.
 Its rule is evaluated based on the absolute distance between the two values.

 All uses accept weight property.